CSULB-RMC/teensy-codebase/Documentation/Drivetrain.md

 The implementation of this is only possible with the usage of a rotary encoder sensor to calculate the rotational speed in which will adjust the desired speed with the actual adjusted speed.

+* This feature will be implemented once interfacing with the

 <br>